Nurture Abundance

 Symptoms you might be experiencing

-Anxiety Depression Trauma Negative Self-Esteem Grief Loss Hopelessness Emptiness Anger
+Anxiety Depression Trauma Low Self-Esteem Grief Loss Hopelessness Emptiness Anger

 Difficulty Communicating Lack of Connection Overwhelm Oppression Confusion Pain Low Energy